mne-tools/mne-bids-pipeline/docs/source/getting_started/freesurfer.md

 ## Install FreeSurfer

-Before running the source-analysis parts of the Study Template, you need to create the above-mentioned 3D surfaces and parcellations.
+Before running the source-analysis parts of the pipeline, you need to create the above-mentioned 3D surfaces and parcellations.
 This is done using the [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/) tool.
 FreeSurfer is a free software package that runs on macOS and Linux.